 What can you expect on a Sunday?

-Mid-August through May we hold services at 9:30 and 11:15, with programs for youth and infant childcare available at those times as well.
-June through early August we meet only at 10:00.
+We hold services at 10:30, with programs for youth and infant childcare available at that time as well.
 We gather for casual conversation following each service throughout the year.

-Adults meet in the Sanctuary.
+Children and Adults start each Sunday in the Sanctuary.
+Some Sundays we stay together for the whole service, other Sundays the children will leave for class after a story or lesson.
 We sing together, share the joys and concerns of our lives, reflect together in silence, heed the wisdom of ancient and modern words, and listen and respond to thoughts from the minister or others.

-In addition, many Sundays there is a Forum topic discussed in the Learning Center at 9:30.
+In addition, most Sundays there is a Forum topic discussed in the Learning Center at 9:15.
 Members or guest speakers present information on subjects relevant to our social justice projects, community outreach to youth or adults in need, the environment and science-related topics.
 Visitors are always welcome at Forums.

 On most Sundays, the children learn and interact with their peers with age-appropriate lessons that emphasize self-reflection, kindness, acceptance and delight in the mysteries of our world.
 They are encouraged to create their own spiritual paths based on our seven principles (youth version) and interaction with parents and peers.
-We strive to include children as much as possible in every element of church life, so also celebrate special seasons and events with a variety of rites, stories and music, together with our children.
+We strive to include children as much as possible in every element of church life.
+We celebrate special seasons and events with a variety of rites, stories and music, together with our children.

 Is this a Christian church?